Massimo Coda: Parma

 In June 2013, Coda joined Parma for an undisclosed fee.
 On 1 July 2013, Coda was loaned to Slovenian club Gorica along with Bright Addae, Daniele Bazzoffia, Uroš Celcer, Alex Cordaz, Sebestyén Ihrig-Farkas, Alen Jogan, Gianluca Lapadula, Floriano Vanzo and Fabio Lebran (Crotone/Parma).
 The deals were finalized on 12 July.
 In the Slovenian PrvaLiga Coda made 33 appearances and scored 18 goals, finishing the 2013–14 Slovenian PrvaLiga second among the league's top goalscorers.
 After one season of playing in Slovenia he returned to Parma and made his Serie A debut for the club during the 2014–15 season.
 On 21 September 2014, on a match against Chievo, he came to the pitch as a substitute in the 63rd minute and finished the match with a goal and two assists, helping his side to a 3–2 away win.
 Coda was released by Parma in summer 2015 due to bankruptcy of the club.

 Salernitana

 On 29 August 2015, Coda signed for Salernitana on a three-year contract.

 Benevento

 On 1 July 2017, he joined Serie A newcomers Benevento.
 He spent three seasons in Benevento, scoring 34 goals in 95 games.

 Lecce

-On 26 August 2020 he joined Lecce.
-He ended the 2020–21 Serie B season as the league's top scorer with 22 goals, becoming the first Lecce player to be crowned top scorere in the Serie B and helping the club to achieve play-offs.
+On 26 August 2020, he joined Lecce.
+He ended the 2020–21 Serie B season as the league's top scorer with 22 goals, becoming the first Lecce player to be crowned top scorer in the Serie B and helping the club to achieve play-offs.
 In the following season he was the league's top scorer for a second time with 20 goals, helping Lecce to achieve promotion to Serie A.

 Genoa

 On 30 June 2022 Coda signed with Genoa.

+On 27 August 2023, Coda returned on loan to Cremonese, with an option to buy.